civo/cli-rubygem/README.md

 $ civo apikey add Demo_Test_Key DAb75oyqVeaE7BI6Aa74FaRSP0E2tMZXkDWLC9wNQdcpGfH51r
        Saved the API Key DAb75oyqVeaE7BI6Aa74FaRSP0E2tMZXkDWLC9wNQdcpGfH51r as Demo_Test_Key
 ```
-As you can have multiple API keys stored to handle multiple accounts, you will need to tell which key the tool is to authenticate with `civo apikey current [apikey_name]`.
+As you can have multiple API keys stored to handle multiple accounts, you will need to tell which key the tool should use to authenticate with `civo apikey current [apikey_name]`.
 This sets your chosen API key as the default key to use for any subsequent commands:
 ```
 $ civo apikey current Demo_Test_Key
   The current API Key is now Demo_Test_Key